nbarikipoulos/poppy-examples/README.md

 A more 'real-life' case which demonstrates:

 - the sequencing of many scripts,
-- the synchronous/asynchronous call of actions.
+- the sequential/simultaneously movement of motors.

-The default release of this script is in asynchronous mode.
-Simply editing it and setting the variable named sync to true will set all the motions in synchronous mode.
+The default release of this script is in 'simultaneously move' mode.
+Simply editing it and setting the variable named 'seq' to true will set all the motions in sequential mode.

 ### XmasTree.js